-In Casino Royale‘s black & white opening sequence, one of Bond’s outfits is a navy linen suit.
+In Casino Royale‘s black & white opening sequence, one of James Bond’s outfits is a navy linen suit.
 Navy is the best of the dark colours for linen suits, which are most commonly found in lighter tones such as cream, beige and tan.
-Bond’s suit has natural shoulders and a button two front, with the high button stance that was popular at the time.
+Bond’s suit has soft shoulders and a button two front, with the high button stance that was popular at the time.
 The high button stance doesn’t function well when closed, but Bond wears it open anyway.
-The jacket has swelled edges, 4-button cuffs, double vents and patch pockets.
+The jacket has swelled edges, four-button cuffs, double vents and patch pockets.
 The patch pockets are a classic feature on warm-weather suits as they don’t require a lining to be placed inside, and they go well with the suit’s more casual cloth.
 The trousers have a flat front, plain hems and are worn with a belt.

 The blue and white end-on-end shirt is likely a linen and cotton blend.
 It has a tall, two-button spread collar, front placket and short sleeves.
 Short sleeves shouldn’t be worn with a suit, even such a casual one, but short sleeves with a suit recall how Ian Fleming dressed James Bond in his stories.
 Though most suits should be worn with a tie, a casual linen suit is one of the few that can successfully be worn without one.
 Bond wears the suit with brown suede chukka boots and a dark brown leather belt.

 Though the scene is in black and white, colour photos can be found in the book Bond on Set: Filming Casino Royale by Greg WIlliams.